artur1993/b2bvUoP_kalkulator/README.md

 ## Usage

-1.  **Run the Flask application:**
+1.  **Start the application (both backend and frontend):**
     ```bash
-    python src/app.py
+    ./run_app.sh
     ```
-2.  **Start the React development server:**
+    The Flask backend will run on `http://127.0.0.1:5001` and the React frontend will typically open in your browser at `http://localhost:5173`.
+2. Fill in the form with your data and click "Calculate" to see the comparison.
+3.  **To stop the application:**
     ```bash
-    cd src/dashboard
-    npm run dev
+    ./stop_app.sh
     ```
-    This will typically open the application in your browser at `http://localhost:5173` (or another port).
-3. Fill in the form with your data and click "Calculate" to see the comparison.

 ## Development